 What Are the Reasons For Cat Headbutting?

 We all know that cats have attained a reputation for being aloof and independent, and some even make us work pretty hard for their affections.
-Maybe they’re not always trying to make us work hard.
-Maybe we’re just confused by how our cat expresses their love to us.
-We may misconstrue a headbutt as a get away from me action rather than what it is really meant to be.
+Maybe they’re not always trying to make us work hard though.
+Maybe we’re just confused by how our cats express their love to us.
+We may misconstrue a headbutt as a "get away from me" action rather than what it is really meant to be.

-To better understand cat headbutting behavior, we will go through 3 different scenarios of what a cat headbutts, and what it means.
+To better understand cat headbutting behavior, we will go through three different scenarios of what a cat headbutts, and what it means.